 “A steak with a distinct grain will be inedible unless cut against the direction the grain runs.”

 - Chef Yankel Polak, ButcherBox's In-House Chef

 Cuts from the rib and loin (such as filet mignon) are more tender since the muscles there are used a lot less.

-While cutting against the grain for these steaks is advised, it isn’t as important as for tough steaks.
+While cutting steak against the grain is advised, it isn’t as important as for tough steaks.

 You may have noticed that cutting with the grain causes the meat to become a lot chewier.

 This is because the muscle fiber remains intact and isn't broken up when the blade slices through the meat .